MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 ## Distribute a new release

-When you distribute a new release to a group that does not have automatic device management enabled, a **Devices** step is part of the wizard.
+When you distribute a new release to a group that doesn't have automatic device management enabled, a **Devices** step is part of the wizard.
 The step checks if you have unprovisioned devices in the distribution group; if this happens, you can check the **Register devices and re-sign app** checkbox.
 App Center then performs three operations for you:

 1. Register new device IDs in the Apple Developer portal.
 2. Add the devices to the provisioning profile and download it.